|Real Name||Luke Kenny|

-- The film did exceptionally good that it got featured in the following film festivals: Tromafling International Film Festival, Edinburgh 2005, Temecula Valley International Film Festival, California 2005, Sports Movies TV India International Film Festival, 2006, International Film Festival of India, 2006, and Cape Town Bollywood Film Festival, South Africa 2007.
+- For its unique content, the film got featured in the following film festivals: Tromafling International Film Festival, Edinburgh 2005, Temecula Valley International Film Festival, California 2005, Sports Movies TV India International Film Festival, 2006, International Film Festival of India, 2006, and Cape Town Bollywood Film Festival, South Africa 2007.

 - In 2006, Kenny came up with directing three music videos: Dil, Humein Jeene Do, and Kyon; Paanch Tatva.

-- Since 1998 to 2008, he was the head of music programming and artist relations for Channel V.
+- From 1998 to 2008, he was the head of music programming and artist relations for Channel V.

 - He was again featured in Abhishek Kapoor‘s film, ‘Rock On,’ as Rob, a keyboardist.

-- He started writing for a weekly music column named, If I May Say So, in Hindustan Times which featured every Friday.
+- He started writing for a weekly music column titled, If I May Say So, in Hindustan Times, which used to feature every Friday.

 - He became a contributing editor for ‘Rolling Stone India,’ with a writing column, LukeBox and a live music column, Gig-A-Bites.